rajatkusumwal/Python-Mini-Games/README.md

 ##How to run:
 1.Go to [codeskulptor] (http://www.codeskulptor.org/).<br>
-2.Copy paste any of the game codes given above and click the pay button on the top left and enjoy. :)
+2.Copy paste any of the game codes given above and click the play button on the top left and enjoy. :)

 ###Game description
 1. Memory- A simple tile game in which a person clicks a tile and tries to match it with the other tile on the board.<br>